Dead Weight (The Walking Dead)

 "Dead Weight" is the seventh episode of the fourth season of the post-apocalyptic horror television series The Walking Dead, which aired on AMC on November 24, 2013.
 The episode was written by Curtis Gwinn and directed by Jeremy Podeswa.

 The episode focuses on the nature of The Governor's (David Morrissey) survival instinct conflicted against the morality of the actions that he takes in order to survive in his new camp of operations.
+The episode also loosely continued adapting Issue #43 of the comics.

 Plot

 Martinez and brothers Mitch (Kirk Acevedo) and Pete Dolgen (Enver Gjokaj) rescue The Governor and Meghan from a pit of walkers.
 After reuniting with Lilly and Tara, The Governor joins the camp of Martinez, who appears surprised by The Governor's decision to adopt a new identity.

 The Governor, Martinez, Mitch, and Pete go on a supply run to a nearby cabin, on the way to which they find three dead bodies labeled "Liar", "Rapist", and "Murderer".
 While resting in the cabin, Martinez tells The Governor that he wouldn't have saved him if The Governor weren't with his adopted family, which Martinez believes indicates that The Governor has changed from his old cruel ways.
 When they return to camp, Martinez invites The Governor to play golf atop a trailer, where Martinez reveals that Shumpert, one of The Governor's former henchmen, became reckless and was bitten near one of the walker pits; Martinez then mercy-killed him.
 A drunk Martinez shares his insecurities about keeping the camp safe, and he offers The Governor a co-leadership role.
 In response, The Governor strikes Martinez's head with his golf club, throws him off the trailer, and drags him to a pit of walkers, where Martinez is devoured.
 The Governor repeatedly mutters, "I don't want it".